MateiHsn/IntroductionToRobotics/README.md

   1. Sequence display - the target sequence is displayed on the 7-segment display for the player to remember
   2. Input phase - the player is presented with a default input in order to set the input sequence
   3. Result checking - after a long press of the joystick, the input sequence is checked
-  4. Show result - after checking the input, the player is presented the current score if the input is correct or and error message otherwise.
+  4. Show result - after checking the input, the player is presented the current score if the input is correct or and error message otherwis.
+The former would take the player to the next round while the latter returns them to the main menu.
-  5. Pause - pressing the pause button
+  5. Pause - pressing the pause button causes the game to go in this state which display the menu with the aforementioned options.

+  Another design choice that helped the implementation of this circuit was the use of the SPI communication protocol over bit banging.
+In this case, i had to wire up the Arduino and the shift register using the SPI-specific pins:
+  1. SCK (pin D13) - for shifting each bit in the shift register to the left
+  2. COPI (pin D11) - for sending the actual encoding to the shift register
+  3. CS (pin D10) - this could have been any other pin besides D12 (which is designated as CIPO), since it only needs to be set HIGH or LOW in order to select when to output the register's data on its buffered output.

   ### Components needed: